-In early 2018 the Lincolnshire Chalk Streams Project was awarded over £43,500 to run a Facilitation Fund group with farmers and landowners along the Great Eau catchment over the next three years.
-We will be working together to build on and share knowledge as to how best to deliver environmental improvements in the catchment for the benefit of this rare and unique chalk stream habitat in Lincolnshire.
+In early 2018 the Lincolnshire Chalk Streams Project (LCSP) was awarded over £43,500 to run a Facilitation Fund group with farmers and landowners along the Great Eau catchment over three years.

-Our partners at the Lincolnshire Wolds Countryside Service will be working with local consultants to deliver a Facilitation Fund with farmers and landowners along the Bluestone Heath Corridor, to secure and reinforce environmental improvements, sharing best practice and deliver training on priorities across farm holdings through to the wider positive improvements to the landscape of the Lincolnshire Wolds AONB.
+Our partners at the Lincolnshire Wolds Countryside Service have been working with local consultants to deliver a Facilitation Fund with farmers and landowners along the Bluestone Heath Corridor, to secure and reinforce environmental improvements, sharing best practice and deliver training on priorities across farm holdings through to the wider positive improvements to the landscape of the Lincolnshire Wolds AONB.

 The Countryside Stewardship Facilitation Fund rewards groups of farmers for coming together to work out the best ways to improve the natural environment across their land, providing habitats for wildlife on a landscape scale to better aid conservation of important species.

 At the beginning of 2018 Farming Minister George Eustice said:

 "We are delighted to welcome 37 new groups, with over 700 members, to the highly successful Countryside Stewardship Facilitation Fund scheme.